NisalSP9/Spring-Boot-MySQL-Core/README.md

     password = admin

-    you will get access token String as response copy it and paste it in token value filed in environment.
+    you will get access token and it will set to token value filed in environment.

     Now you can access all User, Role and Policy APIs